naveen-kumawat/Airport-Distance-Map/README.md

 ---

-## 📌 Project Features
+## 🔍 Key Features

-- 🎯 Real-time airport distance calculation
+- 📍 Live Airport Distance Measurement
+  Instantly compute the distance between airports by moving markers on the map.
+- ✈️ Animated Flight Path
-- ✈️ Airplane animation flying between selected points
+  A dynamic airplane animation flies between selected airports for enhanced visualization.
-- 🧲 Drag-and-drop marker system
-- 🌐 Scalable and responsive SVG map
-- 🎨 Clean and modern UI with custom styling
+- 🖱️ Drag-and-Drop Interface
+  Easily reposition airport markers with an intuitive UI.
+-🗺️ Responsive SVG Map
+ Fully scalable SVG map optimized for all devices and screen sizes.
+- 🎨 Modern Design & Custom Styling
+  Clean interface with LESS-based modular styles.
-- 💡 Fully functional without any backend
+- ⚙️ Fully Frontend-Based
+  No backend or API calls—runs entirely in the browser.

 ---